IBM-Cloud/docs/services/CloudAutomationManager/index.md

 <!-- Include a sentence to briefly introduce the steps.
 Examples: -->

-After you add the Cloud Automation Manager service from the Bluemix Experimental Services catalog, to get started with the service, create and deploy a template to your cloud provider (Amazon EC2 or Bluemix).
+After you add the Cloud Automation Manager service from the Bluemix Experimental Services catalog, to get started with the service, create and deploy a template to your cloud provider.
+The following cloud providers are supported:
+ - Bluemix
+ - SoftLayer
+ - Amazon EC2
+ - vSphere (Beta)

 Note that before you can use the Cloud Automation Manager service to deploy templates to the Bluemix infrastructure (SoftLayer), you may need to upgrade and unify your Bluemix and SoftLayer accounts.
 For more information, see [Upgrading and unifying Bluemix and SoftLayer billing accounts](https://console.{DomainName}/docs/admin/softlayerlink.html){:new_window}.